kl82slo/kl82slo.github.io/_posts/2021-09-15-0008 Qlik - Limit Acces To Data - in progress.md

 ;
 {% endhighlight %}

-And we will get all current data
+And we will get all current data <br />
 ![D2_ALL](/img/20210915_0008/D2_ALL.png){:height="50%" width="50%"}

-Now if we change REDUCTION table
+Now if we change REDUCTION table <br />

 {% highlight sql %}
 LIB CONNECT TO 'Microsoft_SQL_Server_192.xxx.xxx.xxx';